chipweinberger/flutter_blue_plus/README.md

 If your device is not found, see [Common Problems](#common-problems).

+It is recommended to set scan filters to reduce main thread & platform channel usage.

 ```dart
 // Setup Listener for scan results.
 var subscription = FlutterBluePlus.scanResults.listen((results) {